bitgeeky/binaryjs/README.md

 # Files
-server.js : to start the server and send files to client index.html : recieves the streaming file(video in this case)
+server.js : to start the server and send files to client

+index.html : recieves the streaming file(video in this case)

+# Running
+To start the server use : < node server.js >

+To see the output/video running open the index.html file in browser

+In most cases : got to < localhost/appname >